E. H. Visiak: Critical reception

-His novel Medusa: A Story of Mystery (1929) became popular in the 1960s.
+His novel Medusa: A Story of Mystery (1929) became popular in the 1960s following a reprint in mass market paperback.
 Mike Ashley describes Medusa as Visiak's "premier achievement".
 Medusa was also included by horror historian Robert S. Hadji in his list of "unjustly neglected" horror novels.
 An essay on the novel by Karl Edward Wagner appears in the anthology Horror: 100 Best Books (1988; revised edition 1992).
 China Miéville has also expressed admiration for Visiak's work.